b1010794/eRegister/README.md

 * The project is a groovy/grails project and needs an installed Java7 JDK and installed grails SDK, preferably grails 2.1.3 (http://www.grails.org)

-## What I learned
+## What I have learned

-*The main thing I learned during this project was how to trouble shoot in grails and the importance of "println".
+* The main thing I learned during this project was how to trouble shoot in grails and the importance of "println".
 Using "pritln" helped me to narrow down the possible location of errors in code numerous times and really helped to speed up the process of finding and fixig errors.